-The South Burlington Community Chorus is an SATB chorus that was founded in 1973 and is partially funded by the South Burlington Recreation Department.
+The South Burlington Community Chorus is an SATB chorus that was founded in 1976 and is supported by the South Burlington Recreation Department.
 There are no auditions to join our Chorus, and you do not have to be a South Burlington resident to join.
 The SBCC strives to create a community of singers who are committed to supporting one another to learn more about singing, have fun, and provide our audiences with quality performances.

 We believe singing is good for your health, spirit and well-being.
 Singing is a wonderful, uplifting way to communicate and connect with those in our community and beyond.
 We strive for excellence in our performances and enjoy making wonderful music accessible to our friends and neighbors for a reasonable price.

-Every year we perform a concert at Holiday time and another in the spring, as well as participate as invited Guest Chorus at other events around the state.
-As funds allow, we have instrumental musicians accompany us -where appropriate.
-We must pay for these professionals.
+Every year we perform a concert at Holiday time and another in the spring, as well as occasionally participate as invited Guest Chorus at other events around the state.
+As funds allow, we have instrumental musicians accompany us where appropriate.
 We have, in the past, participated in the Vermont Sings for Peace Concert, the South Burlington National Night Out Event and the Vermont International Choral Festival, just to name a few.
-We are supported financially, in part, by the City of South Burlington.
-The rest of our funding comes from dues paid by our singers, which enables us to remain a vibrant, viable community organization
+Our funding comes from dues paid by our singers, and concert ticket sales, which enables us to remain a vibrant, viable community organization

 We are a Non-Profit Organization, dedicated to providing an opportunity to all who have the desire to come and SING with us!